apple patient

 What's new in watchOS 7?

 But what features can we look forward to?
 The new Apple Watch operating system contains new tools that allow developers to create more advanced types of complications.
-In addition, users are given the freedom to store multiple complications from one app on a watch face.
-Of course, the areas of health and fitness will also benefit under watchOS 7.
-The Workouts app was equipped with new dance workouts and improved calorie counting as part of the update.
-The Activities application was redesigned and renamed "Fitness".
-But a particularly cool feature is the sharing of watch faces.
-This means that users will be able to exchange their personalized watch faces with friends in the future.
-Developers can also add ready-made watch faces to their watch apps.
+Users also have the freedom to add multiple complications from one app to a watch face.
+Health and fitness will also benefit from watchOS 7.
+The Workouts app, for example, was updated with new dance workouts and improved calorie counting.
+The Activities app was redesigned and renamed "Fitness."
+One particularly cool feature, however, is watch face sharing.
+This means users will be able to share their personalized watch faces with friends.
+Developers will also be able to add pre-made watch faces to their watch apps.
 But that's not all.
-Users can now also save watch faces from the web and use them as they wish.
-There will also be a function for monitoring hand-washing behavior - more on that below.
+Users will now also be able to save watch faces from the web and use them as they wish.
+There will also be a function for monitoring handwashing behavior – more on that below.

 watchOS 7: Sleep monitoring

-But the big highlight is the new sleep monitoring.
-It has been reported for years, there have been leaks and countless rumors.
-Now the time has finally come.
-With watchOS 7, the Apple Watch will finally get native sleep monitoring.
-However, this should work in conjunction with iOS 14.
-The aim of the function is to ensure that users get the best possible sleep.
-It should be possible for the Apple Watch to help users fall asleep.
-For example, alarms are set and the "Do Not Disturb" function is activated.
-As soon as sleep mode is activated, the smartwatch's display remains turned off.
-The wearer is then woken up either by an alarm tone or by haptic feedback from the watch.
-The sleep analysis is then provided in the Health app.
-Users can evaluate the data there - similar to the ECG feature.
+But the big highlight is the new sleep tracking feature.
+It's been reported for years, there have been repeated leaks and countless rumors, and now it's finally here.
+With watchOS 7, the Apple Watch will finally get native sleep tracking.
+This will work in conjunction with iOS 14.
+The goal of the feature is to help users get the best possible sleep.
+The Apple Watch should be able to help users fall asleep.
+For example, alarms can be set and the "Do Not Disturb" function activated.
+Once sleep mode is activated, the smartwatch's display remains off.
+The wearer is then awakened either by an alarm tone or by haptic feedback from the watch.
+The sleep analysis is then provided in the Health app, where users can evaluate the data – similar to the ECG feature.

 Which Apple Watch models are supported by watchOS 7?